LUF Mission Statement

 The Lakehead Unitarian Fellowship (LUF) has met continuously since 1958.
-Its format and locale have undergone many changes, but it remains a focal point for those exploring ways toward personal growth and social justice, in a non-creedal liberal religious community.
+Its format and locale have undergone many changes, but it remains a focal point for those exploring ways toward personal spiritual growth and social justice, in a non-creedal liberal religious community.
 In 1984 the Fellowship acquired its own meeting place, Unitarian House.
 Its officers are elected annually, and the Fellowship’s activities are conducted by lay volunteers and members of the community.

 Welcome To This Religious House Of Many Rooms

 Unitarian Universalism is a religion that is like a house with many rooms.
 We are a diverse group of people who celebrate our faith in many ways.
 We are Christians, Post-christians, Buddhists, Pagans, Theists, Non-theists, Humanist-agnostics, and Atheists.
 Many of us have a variety of interests and may spend time in the Buddhist room, the Pagan room, or the music room.
 Sometimes we may wander back to the room of our heritages: Christian, Jewish, or Moslem.
 Eventually, whether at the end of the day, or whenever the time is right, we may find ourselves in the room that is most comfortable to us, that feels most true to our souls and satisfies our personal spiritual needs.